migualex/geospatial-data/cerrado-eu-regulation/README.md

-# Cerrado Deforestation Edge Calculation (EU Regulation)
+# Cerrado Deforestation Edge Calculation

 This project addresses a methodological adaptation of Brazil’s PRODES deforestation monitoring approach in response to the **European Union Regulation (EU) 2023/1115**.